Defining Weather Balloons – What They Are And How They Work

 What Is A Weather Balloon heading

-Weather balloons are sometimes mentioned during weather forecasts and meteorological discussions.
+The term "weather balloon" is sometimes mentioned during weather forecasts or meteorological discussions.
 For many readers, though, it may be unclear what these devices are and exactly how they function.

-A weather balloon is a meteorological device that carries instrumentation into the upper troposphere and lower stratosphere.
-It consists of a balloon attached to a radiosonde that measures different atmospheric conditions, which are sent back to a base station on the planet's surface for analysis.
+A weather balloon is defined as a meteorological device that carries instrumentation to the upper troposphere and lower stratosphere.
+It consists of a balloon attached to a radiosonde that measures atmospheric conditions, which are sent back to a base station on the planet's surface for analysis.

 Although thousands of these "mobile weather stations" are launched every month across the world, not that much is known about exactly what they are and how they work.